AdobeDocs/campaign.en/help/v8/dev/customize.md

 ## Create new data fields and schemas

-Adobe Campaign employs Data Schemas to:
+Adobe Campaign makes use of Data Schemas to:

 * Define how data objects within the application are tied to underlying database tables
 * Define links between the different data objects within the Campaign application
 * Define and describe the individual fields included in each object

-You can add a field to an existing table, such as the recipient table (nms:recipient), you have to extend that schema.
+For example, to add a field to an existing table, such as the recipient table (nms:recipient), you have to extend that schema.

 Two table extension modes are available: